AssemblyScript/website/src/stdlib/globals.md

 * ```ts
   function parseInt(str: string, radix?: i32): f64
   ```
   Parses a string to a f64 as integer number.
 Returns `NaN` on invalid inputs.
+If you want to get integer results, it is better to use `I32.parseInt` / `i32.parse` or `I64.parseInt` / `i64.parse`.

 * ```ts
   function parseFloat(str: string): f64